-In the event of an emergency, students, faculty, staff, and the community will receive notifications through the Emergency Notification System.
-The CSA will ensure that designated campus administrators are trained to use the system in accordance with the following guidelines:
+In the event of an emergency, students, faculty, staff, and the community will receive notifications in accordance with university procedures.
+The CSA will ensure that designated campus administrators are trained to:

-- · Confirm the existence of an emergency or dangerous situation. - Contact local first responders when appropriate. - Determine the persons to notify. - Initiate the appropriate notification.
+- Confirm the existence of an emergency or dangerous situation. - Contact local first responders when appropriate. - Determine the persons to notify. - Initiate the appropriate notification.

-The emergency notification system is tested annually.
+The emergency notification procedure is tested annually.